jt-gilkeson/fragment-utils/README.md

 	@Override
 	protected void onNewScreenView()
 	{
-		// Action to take when the screen is newly displayed (not due to rotatation) }
+		// Action to take when the screen is newly displayed (not due to rotation) }
 }
 ```